SEI-R-2-22/u1_lab_DOM_quotes/README.md

 ## Getting Started

-- Clone this repo and `cd js-dom-quotes-lab`
+- Fork and Clone this repo and `cd js-dom-quotes-lab`
 - Open the index page in your browser: `index.html`
 - Open Chrome's developer tools: <kbd>command + option + i</kbd>
 - Select and inspect the "elements" from top ribbon